-Rocky Mountain Power asks for electricity rate price decrease for Wyoming customers
+Rocky Mountain Power asks for slight rate decrease for its Wyoming customers

 by Rocky Mountain Power

-The balance in the ECAM results by the difference between actual and expected costs of fuel and wholesale electricity purchases and adjustments for the sale of Renewable Energy Credits.
-The RECs represent the environmental attributes of renewable energy produced by the company and are sold on the open market.
-Revenues from those sales are credited to customers to lower their bills.
-This year, the ECAM adjustment also includes costs associated with the closing of the Deer Creek Mine.
+Part of this requested decrease includes adjustment for the sale of Renewable Energy Credits (RECs).
+The RECs represent the environmental attributes of renewable energy produced by the company.
+RECs are sold on the open market and revenues are credited to customers to lower their bills.

-"Taken together, these adjustments produced the requested decrease for Wyoming customers," Meyer said.
-"We work hard to provide reliable electric service at reasonable prices and these annual power cost adjustments are made so our customers do not overpay or underpay for the electricity they use."
+"These adjustments produced the requested decrease for Wyoming customers," Meyer said.
+"We work hard to provide reliable electric service at reasonable prices, and these annual power cost adjustments are made so our customers do not overpay or underpay for the electricity they use."

-The Wyoming Public Service Commission will review the request for this decrease and, if approved, the new rates would take effect May 15, 2016.
+The Wyoming Public Service Commission is currently reviewing the request for this decrease with interim rates scheduled to take effect May 15, 2015.